kanzure/nanoengineer/cad/src/tools/README.global.dependencies.txt

 First, make sure you are working on the right copy of the source.
 Do a cvs update and make sure there are no merge conflicts.

-Next, define the list of files from which symbol definitions will be considered.
-This may be a broader list than the files you actually wish to process.
-In the src directory (.. from src/tools, where this file resides):

-$ tools/AllPyFiles.sh > allpyfiles

 Next, create a list of global symbols defined in those files:

-$ tools/FindPythonGlobals.py `cat allpyfiles` > allglobalsymbols
+$ tools/FindPythonGlobals.py `tools/AllPyFiles.sh` > allglobalsymbols

 Next, add the externally defined symbols to this list.
 Note we are writing to allglobalsymbols in append mode, via >>:

-$ tools/FindExternalImports.py `cat allpyfiles` | tools/SymbolsInPackage.py >> allglobalsymbols
+$ tools/FindExternalImports.py `tools/AllPyFiles.sh` | tools/SymbolsInPackage.py >> allglobalsymbols

 This will send to stderr a list of modules which were imported by files in allpyfiles, but which could not be imported by